 How to Create SCCM Maintenance Window from ConfigMgr Console

-SCCM Maintenance Windows can be created from collection properties > Maintenance Windows tab.
-Follow the below steps to create a maintenance window.
+SCCM Maintenance Windows can be created from the collection properties > Maintenance Windows tab.
+Follow the steps below to create a maintenance window.

-In the Configuration Manager console, navigates to Asset and Compliance / Device Collection, right click on desired collection and select Properties.
+In the Configuration Manager console, navigate to Asset and Compliance / Device Collection, right-click on the desired collection, and select Properties.

-Click on yellow start button under Maintenance windows section.
+Click on the yellow start button under the Maintenance Windows section.

 In the New Schedule dialogue box, provide the following information.

-• Name : Enter a name for SCCM Maintenance Window.
-Use a naming convention which help you to quickly identify the schedule and purpose of maintenance window.
+- Name : Enter a name for the SCCM Maintenance Window.
+Use a naming convention that helps you to quickly identify the schedule and purpose of the maintenance window.

-• Effective Date: The date when maintenance window will be effective.
+- Effective Date: The date when the maintenance window will be effective.

-In the Apply This Schedule to: drop down list, select the deployment type where you want maintenance window to apply.
-The options available are: All Deployment, Application Deployment, Software Update Deployment.
+In the Apply This Schedule to: drop-down list, select the deployment type where you want the maintenance window to apply.
+The options available are: All Deployment, Application Deployment, and Software Update Deployment.

 Click on Ok to complete MW creation process.
 You can see the maintenance window in the list now.